UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

     - Learners can use `awk` to read a specific column
     - Learners can use `awk` to transform text
     - Learners can use regular expressions in `awk`
+    - Learners have practiced reading bash commands

 ## Why is `awk` important?

 AWK is a programming language for text processing that is included with Linux.

-As a Turing complete programming language, it can -by definition- solve any computational problem.
+As a Turing-complete programming language, it can -by definition- solve any computational problem.

 !!! note "The different spellings"